Devonté Hynes

 DH

-I’ve never read a Blood Orange review, so that transition was quite jarring for me.
-Going back to your first question, I’d never thought about how things could be received, but in general there’s been a couple of times where, because I’m a mega-fan and I’m obsessed with pop culture, I’ve become aware that my train is hitting some other train or cultural movement at the right time.
+I’ve never read a Blood Orange review, so that transition was kind of jarring.
+Going back to your first question—I’d never really thought about how things would be received.
+But every now and then, because I’m a mega-fan and obsessed with pop culture, I’d become aware that my train was hitting another train—or cultural movement—at just the right time.

 EO